 - Figs for Blood Pressure

-The Potassium in figs also helps to control blood pressure, thus helps in avoiding hypertension.
+The Potassium in figs also helps to control blood pressure, thus helps in avoiding hypertension. - Figs are Good for Preventing Heart Disease

 Figs contain phenol, Omega-3 and Omega-8, which can help reduce heart disease.
 Studies have also shown the ability of fig leaves to lower the levels of triglycerides.
-Triglycerides are the major form of fat that the body produces and stores, and high levels of triglycerides can be linked to heart disease.
+Triglycerides are the major form of fat that the body produces and stores, and high levels of triglycerides can be linked to heart disease. - Figs as a Laxative

 Due to the high levels of fiber, figs promote a healthy bowel function.
 Syrup of figs is a well-known gentle laxative.